Exercise: The Positive DO

 Take Baby Steps

 Don't be too hard on yourself.
-Laugh at your goof ups, share your experiences with a friend, keep a diary of your accomplishments (see our Health Tools for printable logs), reward yourself upon reaching a goal.
+Laugh at your goof ups, share your experiences with a friend, keep a diary of your accomplishments, reward yourself upon reaching a goal.
 Not with some naughty food though!
 Buy yourself something you always wanted.
 Or take an entire week off of exercising when you start to feel burned out, which can happen.
 During that week, think of trying something new when you start again - just be sure you do start again.

 There is a feeling of accomplishment when you finish a work out.
 You have the ability to do more things with a sense of energy, live life to it's fullest - all things that make for a fun life.
 The investment of time and effort will be paid off with many hours of enjoyable times in your life.